jimmy20180130/Jimmy-AI/README.md

 # Jimmy AI
- A AI Chatbot using gemini api
+ An AI Chatbot using gemini api